Thoughts and reflections from the Diocese of Colorado's deputation to the General Convention of The Episcopal Church.

 Structure and Budget

-Deputy Zoe Cole.
-That's Deputy Larry Cole in the white shirt.
+On the left, Deputy Christy Shain-Hendricks in conversation with Deputy Zoe Cole.
+That's Deputy Larry Cole in the white shirt. |

 The Joint Standing Commission on Program, Budget, and Finance and Legislative Committee 25-Program, Budget, and Finance were both led by the very capable, hard-working, and patient Deputy Diane Pollard and Bishop Steve Lane.
 Their committee's final budget, prepared on the template of the proposed budget of the Presiding Bishop and populated by dollars reflecting the formal and informal testimony of the entire church and GC over many months resulted in Resolution A005-Adoption of the Budget, which passed in both houses.
 [See ENS article Convention Approves Triennial Budget for more details and a link to the budget here.]
 As a member of Executive Council, I can say without reservation that this is a budget that the church can work with.